 Have a Signed Contract in Place

-If all of the above things check out and you’ve decided to go with a particular contractor, then the next essential step to avoid a contractor scam in Los Angeles is to get a signed contract in place.
+If all of the above things check out and you’ve decided to go with a particular contractor, then the next essential step to avoid a contractor scam in Riverside is to get a signed contract in place.
 In fact, any legitimate contractor will be eager to have a signed contract.

 Make sure the contract is filled out correctly and fully with no blank spaces that an unscrupulous contract could fill in later – to your detriment.
 And if you find any of the language in the contract dubious or unclear or ambiguous, don’t sign.
 Tell the contractor you want time to review it further and think about it.
 If this makes the contractor nervous or if she balks at this idea, there’s a red flag.